ietf-wg-cellar/matroska-specification/notes.md

-The Forced flag tells the `Matroska Player` that it **SHOULD** display this subtitle track, even if user preferences usually would not call for any subtitles to be displayed alongside the current selected audio track.
+The Forced flag tells the `Matroska Player` that it **SHOULD** display this subtitle track, even if user preferences usually would not call for any subtitles to be displayed alongside the audio track that is currently selected.
 This can be used to indicate that a track contains translations of on-screen text or dialogue spoken in a different language than the track's primary language.

 ## Hearing-Impaired Flag